jamesrr39/csvx/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/jamesrr39/csvx)](https://pkg.go.dev/github.com/jamesrr39/csvx)

-`csvx` is a package with a CSV encoder and decoder for Go.
+`csvx` is a package with a CSV string-fields-to-struct encoder and decoder for Go.
+It makes converting raw strings from CSV files into objects (and vice-versa) much easier.

 It is licensed under the permissive Apache 2 license.

 ## Usage